Instructions For Dentists

 Only very rarely does the tongue need to be held so far forward in its target position that it violates the lip seal.
 The lip seal keeps the tongue tip moist, prevents drooling, and sometimes helps prevent mouth breathing; but violating the lip seal poses no significant health risk, especially compared to OSA.
 If the tongue needs to be protruded beyond the lip seal, the patient must be able to tolerate the increase in vertical dimension needed to hold a larger part of the tongue between the incisors and must be willing to deal with the drooling or dry mouth that can result from lack of a lip seal during sleep.
 The patient can protect the tongue tip from drying out with coconut oil.

-In edentulous patients, there is much more variability in potential target tongue positions, and the one chosen determines the forces that will be placed on the denture.
-The tongue is a tangle of muscles that all have resting postures, and the farther the tongue is repositioned from its resting posture, the more force it will place on the denture.
-Any anterior positioning of the tongue in the target position requires an upper denture with a sound anterior alveolar ridge that can resist posteriorly directed forces.
+In edentulous patients, the target tongue position determines the forces that will be placed on the denture.
+An anterior target tongue position requires an upper denture with a sound anterior alveolar ridge that can resist posteriorly directed forces.
 If the upper denture cannot resist the posteriorly directed forces needed to hold the tongue as far anteriorly as necessary, its resistance can be increased by incorporating reverse-pull headgear connected to the upper denture using low force elastics.
+If the vertical dimension is too low, the tongue will tend to unseat the upper denture.
+If the vertical dimension is excessive (tall), the passive stretch of the elevator muscles can produce excessive pressure on the soft tissues.

 IMPRESSIONS

-To take an impression of the tongue top when the tongue is in its target position, while the patient protrudes the tongue as far as possible for a few seconds, quickly inject fast set PVS bite registration material onto the fork shaped piece of polyester mesh (included in the kit) resting on the tongue and extending as far back as possible on the sides of the tongue where there are few gag reflexes, as shown below left.
+To take an impression of the tongue top when the tongue is in its target position, while the patient protrudes the tongue as far as possible for a few seconds, quickly inject fast set PVS bite registration material onto a fork shaped piece of polyester mesh resting on the tongue and extending as far back as possible on the sides of the tongue.
 Then, as the patient begins to pull the tongue back toward a more comfortable position, keep injecting onto the tongue body.
 Finally ask the patient to bite lightly on the tongue tip in the target position while the material sets as shown below right, and close the lips around the tongue tip.
 The mesh fork allows the impression to be removed quickly if the patient begins to gag.
+To take an impression of the floor of the mouth with the tongue in its target treatment position, while the patient raises the tongue, inject a light body VPS into the floor of the mouth and up onto the lingual aspects of the lower teeth; then have the patient place the tongue in the target position and bite down lightly on it while the VPS sets.

 ADDING A SOFT PALATE ELEVATOR